hackclub/how-did-i-get-here/src/templates/essay.md

 In the traceroute at the start, the AS path your packets ended up taking was <%= tracerouteInfo.hopAsnStrings.join(' → ') %>.
 That means, for example, that at some point your packet reached one of <%= tracerouteInfo.connection[0] %>'s routers that was peered with one of <%= tracerouteInfo.connection[1] %>’s routers, the router looked at its routing table and saw that the destination IP was reachable via some route starting with <%= tracerouteInfo.connection[1] %>, and sent your packet onward to that connected router.

 <% if (tracerouteInfo.showHighestFrequencyNetwork) { %>
 There were a couple of hops within the same ASN; look at <%= tracerouteInfo.highestFrequencyNetworkCount %> going through <%= tracerouteInfo.highestFrequencyNetworkName %>.
 Traceroutes do show us *every* router your packet goes between, not just the ones bordering autonomous systems.
-If routers know an efficient path through their internal network, they’ll often override the BGP route with that.
-Those internal paths might be learned through some sort of internal version of BGP, some other internal routing protocol, or just hardcoded.
+If routers know an efficient path through their internal network, they’ll often override the external BGP route with that.
+Those internal paths might be learned through an internal version of BGP, another internal routing protocol, or just hardcoded.

 Those internal hops are not very important to understanding how the Internet works.
 Only the peering arrangements between different autonomous systems decide reachability.
 <% } %>